UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Remote_Access.md

    proxyCommand ssh -W aristotle.rc.ucl.ac.uk:22 ccxxxxx@ssh.rc.ucl.ac.uk
 ```

-You can now just type `ssh myriad` or `scp file1 aristotle:~` and you will go through Socrates.
-You'll be asked for login details twice since you're logging in to two machines, Socrates and your endpoint.
+You can now just type `ssh myriad` or `scp file1 aristotle:~` and you will go through the jump box.
+You'll be asked for login details twice since you're logging in to two machines, the jump box and your endpoint.

 ## File storage